DaemonLoki/100DaysOfSwift/README.md

 ## 3. [Fun with Flags](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Fun%20with%20Flags) (Milestone - Day 23)

+_Allowing user to browse flags and show details for the country in a detail page._

 * Custom `UITableView` and `UITableViewCell`s
 * `UIActivityViewController` and sharing data
 * dequeuing `TableViewCell`s